-When a new employee joins you, there are several ways to instil a sense of trust.
+When a new employee joins you, there are several ways to instill a sense of trust.
 Increasing trust levels between the management and staff will definitely help you in the long run.
-Some of the ways include – holding regular meetings, allowing every team member to be responsible of their own work and listening to the staff member’s queries.
+Some of the ways include – holding regular meetings, allowing every team member to be responsible for their own work, and listening to the staff member’s queries.

 A strong culture of trust is the backbone of every successful salon and spa business.

-This also gives them a feeling that you truly recognise their work and appreciate their contribution to your business.
+This also gives them a feeling that you truly recognize their work and appreciate their contribution to your business.

 You might like: How To Evaluate Your Salon Staff & Stylist’s Performance?

-Some salon owners want to keep their staff abreast of every minute happening in the business and hence they give them access to performance reports, financial reports and managerial sections of the spa software.
-On the other hand, there are some salon owners who want to be quite discreet of inner workings of their business.
+Some salon owners want to keep their staff abreast of every minute happening in the business and hence they give them access to performance reports, financial reports, and managerial sections of the spa software.
+On the other hand, there are some salon owners who want to be quite discreet about the inner workings of their business.

 If you feel uncomfortable sharing too much information with your staff members, you can lock down certain areas of sensitive data within the software.

-MioSalon, salon scheduling software, allows you to control the permission that each person of your staff has.
+MioSalon, the salon scheduling software, allows you to control the permission that each person on your staff has.
 By going to the settings tab on the software, you can edit staff access levels at any time.
-It is completely in the hands of salon software manager as to who is allowed to access what.
+It is completely in the hands of the salon software manager as to who is allowed to access what.